habibakhan-3932/data-analysis_hospital_-project/README.md

 • Departments like Cardiology and Orthopedics had the highest patient volume.
 • Cities like Mumbai and Pune contributed the most patients.
 • Average bill amounts varied significantly across departments, highlighting possible differences in treatment costs.
+->#some row are ntentionally kept empty to maintain the originality and accuracy of the dataset.